kpsdev1/blackjack/README.md

 ## Testing:

 ### Manual Testing
-- I tested the game in the Gitpod terminal and worked as expected.
-- I tested the game locally in VS Code terminal and also by running it in PyCharm and it worked fine.
-- I also test the game frequently since deploying it to the heroku terminal and it works correctly.

 | Feature | Test Performed | Expected Outcome | Result |
 |---------|----------------|------------------|--------|
 | Input Name | Enter blank spaces | Print error message and ask user to enter name again | Pass |
 |            | Enter Name or letters | Welcome the user and print out the rules of the game | Pass |

 | Feature | Test Performed | Expected Outcome | Result |